25 Best Things to Eat in Tokyo

 Tempura

-Tempura is probably one of the less interesting things on this list, but don’t let that stop you from trying it when you’re in Tokyo.
-We had tempura at with our udon noodles at Udon Shin, where you can get a very large plate of it.
-Tempura also came with our dish at Shinshō Soba, because traditionally tempura is served with soba.
+Tempura is probably one of the least interesting things on this list, but don’t let that stop you from trying it when you’re in Tokyo.
+We had tempura with our udon noodles at Udon Shin, where you can get a very large plate of it.
+Tempura also came with our dish at Shinshō Soba, because traditionally, tempura is served with soba.

 Tempura